 If you do decide to spend more than a couple of nights here then I would suggest staying on the beach at a higher end resort as they will have more amenities and restaurants to choose from.
 Another option would be to stay in Montezuma where there are more eating choices, shops, and tours to check out.
 In hindsight this would have been a better option for us as well.
 We ended up only spending 2 nights in this area and then making our way to Manuel Antonio for 5 nights.

 While in Manuel Antonio we booked a mangrove boat tour which took us to an area where we could see monkeys and sloths from the water.
-Really fun way to see the animals!
+A really fun way to see the animals!

 We planned to mainly enjoy the beach area here and relax, which we did.
-There’s lots of souvenir shops and a wide variety of restaurants to check out in this area.
+There are lots of souvenir shops and a wide variety of restaurants to check out in this area.

 Places to eat in Manuel Antonio….check out El Avion (pricey but amazing views), El Wagon, Cafe Milagro, Claro Que Si, and Victoria’s Restaurant.